 Water Testing Strips

 These test stops are chemically treated and claim to change color when they’re submerged in contaminated water.
-A lot of these kits will claim that they test to the standards of the EPA, this wording is designed to trick you.
+A lot of these kits will claim that they test to the standards of the EPA.
+This wording is designed to trick you.
 These water testing kits are neither tested or promoted by the EPA.

 Digital Water Testers

 These digital water testers are a step up from the simple test strips but are not reliable at determining water safety.
-These devices are helpful if you’re interested in learning how the calcium or magnesium levels change in your water but aren’t good indicators of lead or other contaminants.
+These devices are helpful if you’re interested in learning how the calcium or magnesium levels change in your water.
+They aren’t good indicators of lead or other contaminants.
 The dissolved solids that these digital water testers measure are unlikely to affect anything more than your water’s taste.